top of page

 -

-Performs general office tasks: maintains central filing system, responds to telephone inquiries and directs calls as required
+Performs general office tasks, including maintaining central filing system, responding to telephone enquiries and directing calls as required

 -

-Manages day to day communication and is the primary contact for user group agreements and rental contract renewals
+Manages day to day communication and is the primary contact for user group agreements and rental contracts

 -

-Is primary contact person in matters of equipment maintenance and updating (phones, computers, IT support, appliances)
+Acts as the primary contact for equipment maintenance and updates (phones, computers, IT support, appliances)

 People & Program Leadership